-Up to a certain threshold of amount of lengths frequency and length of data gaps, the long-term extrapolation, which in the standard procedures involves some correlation of measured and reference data for the overlapping period, is often applied to the not fully continuous time series.
-MEASNET (2016), for instance, considers a measurement as incomplete only when the availability of filtered data is less than 90 %.
+Up to a certain threshold of frequency and length of data gaps, the long-term extrapolation, which in the standard procedures involves some correlation of measured and reference data for the overlapping period, is often applied to the not fully continuous time series.
+MEASNET (2016), for instance, considers a measurement to be incomplete only when the availability of filtered data is less than 90 %.
 As an alternative, the time series can be "filled" before the application of the correlation analysis.
-Gap-filling procedures typically use reanalysis data, e.g. from MERRA2 (Donlon et al., 2012) or ERA5 (Hersbach and Dick, 2016), often downscaled with a mesoscale model as e.g. WRF (Skamarock et al., 2019).
-Such a "gap filling" is, in particular, applied when the gap corresponds to a substantial discontinuity in a measurement time series of several days, weeks or even months, not just a few data points that can be filled by statistical approaches or even interpolation only.
+Gap-filling procedures typically use reanalysis data, e.g. from MERRA2 (Donlon et al., 2012) or ERA5 (Hersbach and Dick, 2016), often downscaled with a mesoscale model such as WRF (Skamarock et al., 2019).
+Such a gap filling is, in particular, applied when the gap corresponds to a substantial discontinuity in a measurement time series of several days, weeks or even months, not just a few data points that can be filled by statistical approaches or even interpolation only.

 Gap filling is a task that is not specific to the wind resource assessment application but can be of relevance for any measured time series or collected dataset where data gaps may significantly impact the outcome of the following data analysis.
-In the most general context, procedures to compensate missing values in a dataset are referred to as imputation.
-There are a number of different imputation procedures that have in common that missing data is not simply ignored but instead replaced by plausible values.
-Specific gap filling procedures for meteorological time series are e.g. discussed in Körner et al. (2018), Pappas et al. (2014) and the references herein - these include data-driven methods like nearest-neighbour approaches, linear or multiple linear regression, look-up tables or artificial neural networks (Körner et al., 2018).
-For the wind resource assessment application, linear regression methods are of particular interest since they are often already used for the long-term extrapolation in the context of measure-correlate-predict (MCP) approaches (MEASNET, 2016).
-Often further dimensions are introduced by considering separate wind direction sectors or wind speed bins.
-Generally, MCP methods are not limited to linear regressions (see Carta et al., 2013, for a broader overview), however, in practice they are most often implemented in this way.
-This is why we concentrate on this type of procedure - both for data gap filling and long-term extrapolation - in this contribution.
+In the most general context, procedures to compensate for missing values in a dataset are referred to as imputation.
+There are a number of different imputation procedures that have in common that missing data are not simply ignored but instead replaced by plausible values.
+Specific gap-filling procedures for meteorological time series are discussed in Körner et al. (2018), Pappas et al. (2014) and the references herein, for example.
+These procedures include data-driven methods like nearest-neighbour approaches, linear or multiple linear regression, look-up tables, or artificial neural networks (Körner et al., 2018).

-- linear interpolation from adjacent time steps (particularly for cases where only a few data points are missing), - autoregressive models (for longer periods of missing data and without adjacent sites as possible predictors), - different methods of spatial interpolation (in case adjacent sites are available),
+- linear interpolation from adjacent time steps (particularly for cases where only a few data points are missing); - autoregressive models (for longer periods of missing data and without adjacent sites as possible predictors); - different methods of spatial interpolation (in case adjacent sites are available);